huggingface/huggingface.js/packages/hub/README.md

 When uploading large files, you may want to run the `commit` calls inside a worker, to offload the sha256 computations.

-Web resources and local files should be passed as `URL` whenever it's possible so they will be lazy loaded in chunks to reduce RAM usage.
+Remote resources and local files should be passed as `URL` whenever it's possible so they can be lazy loaded in chunks to reduce RAM usage.
+Passing a `File` inside the browser's context is fine, because it natively behaves as a `Blob`.

 Under the hood, `@huggingface/hub` uses a lazy blob implementation to load the file.